serp-spider/documentation/docs/search-engine/google/parse-page.md

 # Google: Parse a Page

+The necessary documentation about parsing a google page

+---

+![Classical Results](images/serp.png)

 A google SERP can contain different type of result.

-![Classical Results](images/serp.png)

 Firstly they are divided in three distinct regions: natural (organic), paid (adwords) and graph results and each of them has its own results types.